The Fate of Entanglement: Icosahedral molecule

-Let us now investigate the fate of entanglement with temperature at $h=3$.
+Let us now investigate the FoE with temperature at $h=3$.
 From the criterion of the separable ball around the infinite-temperature state~\cite{wen2023separable}, we determine the temperatures where $m$-party entanglement is guaranteed to be absent for $m=2,3$.
 We find $T_2=8$ and $T_3=22$, respectively.
 However, these do not tell us if entanglement is absent at lower temperatures.
-The logarithmic negativity $\mathcal E$ and the criterion $W$ vanish at temperatures $T_\mathcal E=2.1$ and $T_W=1.5$, which are much smaller than $T_2$ and $T_{3}$.
-Finally, we observe that for $T_3^* \approx 3$, the geometric entanglement $\mathcal D$ is of order $10^{-4}$, and further rapidly decreases with temperature beyond that point.
-Hence, the 3-spin density matrix is essentially separable for temperatures much smaller than the rigorous bound $T_3$.
-We report these results in Fig.~\ref{fig:ico_ent}c.
-Based on our previous discussions, we expect GME to disappear before generic multipartite entanglement during the evolution, and indeed we find $T_W<T^*_3$.
+The logarithmic negativity $\mathcal E$, as shown in Fig.~\ref{fig:ico_ent}, vanishes at $T_\mathcal E=1.792$, implying a sudden death of 2-spin entanglement at a much smaller temperature than $T_2$.
+Going beyond 2 spins, with the GTC we can rigorously certify that $T\geqslant T_3^* =2.5$ leads to full separability of the 3-spin reduced density matrix.
+This value is close to the point where $\mathcal D$ becomes small, see Fig.~\ref{fig:ico_ent}c.
+GME is expected to disappear before generic multipartite entanglement during the evolution, and indeed we find $T_W<T^*_3$.
+However, we stress that the condition $W=0$ is not informative, so GME could occur for $T$ up to $T_3^*$, but certainly not beyond.
+Going beyond $W$, we have used the generalisation of the GTC to certify the absence of GME beyond a certain temperature, and have obtained an exact upper bound for the death of GME: $T_{\rm GME}^*\leqslant 2.0$.
+In Fig.~\ref{fig:ico_ent}c, the computed values of $\mathcal D_b$ show a rapid decline of GME, and provide strong evidence that our upper bound is almost tight.
+To summarize, we have verified that the multipartite 3-spin entanglement, genuine or not, entirely disappears beyond some temperature, in agreement with the general expectation.